 - Helm – Ethereal Andarel’s Visage (Demonhead) with a Ral rune

-You should now know all of the essential equipment, stat distribution, and skills to make the best Diablo 2 Resurrected Druid build.
+You should now know all the essential equipment, stat distribution, and skills to make the best Diablo 2 Resurrected Druid build.
 We have more builds for a fair few of the classes, so check out our builds for the Assassin, Amazon, Sorceress, Paladin, Barbarian, and Necromancer.
 If you’re struggling to find the exact runes you need to create the best armour, definitely give our Diablo 2 Resurrected runewords list a read to find alternative rune combinations.